 Sentinel providers (physicians, nurse practitioners, and physician assistants) situated throughout California report on a weekly basis the number of patients seen with influenza-like illness (ILI) and the total number of patients seen for any reason.
-ILI is defined as any illness with fever ($\geq 100^{\circ}$ F or 37.8°C) AND cough and/or sore throat (in the absence of a known cause other than influenza).
+ILI is defined as any illness with fever ($\geq 100^{\circ}$ F or 37.8°C) AND cough and/or sore throat.
+Please note that historic data for large sentinel providers enrolled during the 2021-2022 season have been included to account for impacts on baselines and allow for comparison to previous season data.

-A total of 91 enrolled sentinel providers have reported data for Week 40.
-Based on available data, the percentage of visits for ILI during Week 40 was 0.8% compared to Week 39 (0.7%) and is within expected levels for this time of year (Figure 1).
+A total of 132 enrolled sentinel providers have reported data for Week 40.
+Based on available data, the percentage of visits for ILI during Week 40 was 1.6% compared to Week 39 (1.7%) and is within expected levels for this time of year (Figure 1).
 Increases in ILI-related outpatient visits might also include people seeking care for other respiratory illnesses, including COVID-19.

 Figure 1.
-Percentage of Influenza-like Illness Visits Among Patients Seen by California Sentinel Providers, 2016-2021
+Percentage of Influenza-like Illness Visits Among Patients Seen by California Sentinel Providers, 2017-2022

-The seasonal baseline was calculated using a regression model applied to data from the previous five years.
+The seasonal baseline was calculated using a regression model applied to data from the five years before the COVID-19 pandemic.
 Two standard deviations above the seasonal baseline is the point at which the observed percentage of ILI is significantly higher than would be expected at that time of year.
+Historic data for large sentinel providers enrolled during the 2021-2022 season are included to account for impacts on baselines and allow for comparison to previous season data.